tpogden/tpogden.github.com/_drafts/book-notes-2020.md

     and wealth had been built on that slave labour.
 That process is difficult
     --- as the reaction to the sinking of the slaver statue in Bristol has shown
     --- but necessary.

 14. _My Name is Why_ by Lemn Sissay

 15. _Open Borders_ by Bryan Caplan and Zach Weinersmith

+16. _The New Jim Crow_ by Michelle Alexander

+17. _The Sum of the People_ by Andrew Whitby

+18. _Jingo_ by Terry Pratchett --- After the years I spent mad into Discworld books, I headed off to university to pick up other interests and bad affectations like thinking I should read ‘serious’ literature and wear cardigans.
+Thankfully I’ve now dropped this idiocy and returned to my teenage enjoyment of fun books and sportswear.

+    > It was so much easier to blame it on Them.
+It was bleakly depressing to
+    > think that They were Us.
+If it was Them, then nothing was anyone's fault.
+    > If it was us, what did that make Me?
+After all, I'm one of Us.
+I must be.
+    > I've certainly never thought of myself as one of Them. _No one_ ever
+    > thinks of themselves as one of Them.
+We're always one of Us.
+It's Them
+    > that do the bad things.

 [^1]: I don’t have a consistent answer myself.

 [^2]: And has the Oxford graduate’s habit of reminding you frequently you they are an Oxford graduate.

+[^jw]: Jehovah’s Witnesses are in one sense a print publishing organisation.
+The _Watch Tower Bible and Tract Society of Pennsylvania_ writes and distributes books, magazines and tracts for evangelism but also to be studied by members for many hours each week.